oqolarte/oblong/content/project/imbentori.md

 while whole point of this festivity is for him to regain his previous health, i doubt the medicine field has developed perfect treatment for his acute syndrome. i wish him well. i wish him...contentment.

+{{< btt >}}
+### Entry # 166
+Date: Tue, 02 Sep 2014

+stumbling upon a love letter i wrote for a previous romance from eons back, returned to me as if the receiver never had imbibed the downward strokes contained within; and, woe, what crap i was then. cringing to sleep.

+{{< btt >}}
+### Entry # 167
+Date: Thu, 04 Sep 2014

+bad changelings who lost their spines when faced with the formidable task of skimming off the cholesterol from their brackets; those who wash the grimes off of the plans only to replace them with filth of a higher tier.

+there is no moment of clarity for them, i suspect. whatever byte sounds appealing, take it in, take it all in, every detail so long as it harmonizes with the drive. it is too late.

+their ability to take
+everyone down will only be suppressed by an opposition that is, as of yet, still gaining momentum. until then, i hope the grotto does not wear out from the faithless prayers.

+{{< btt >}}

 ### One-Liners
 Tweet-like witticisms back in the day.